You Are My One And Only

 In the years following the death of my siblings, mum used to say to me: "You are my one and only."
 This phrase always felt finely balanced between love and loss.
 I became an only child, and I stopped being the eldest.
 But I felt that I was neither.

 After mum and dad died, I realised that photographing the house and its contents would be a way to explore all of the different things that I was feeling.
-My approach throughout was emotionally forensic, and I felt like a visual archaeologist peeling back many different layers.
+My approach throughout was to be emotionally forensic, and I felt like a visual archaeologist peeling back many different layers.

-Another part of the story is set in the past, when I was growing up in the house in the 1970's and 80's, and for that my family archive of photos, paintings and other documents became important.
+Another part of the story is set in the past, when I was growing up in the house in the 1970's and 80's, and for that my family archive of photos, mum’s paintings and other documents became important.

 When the house was finally empty, I had it scanned using LiDAR technology.
 These images are very different and they feel like digital visions from the future.
 In making them, I wanted to pass through the walls and to feel the fabric of the building atomising and slowly peeling away: as if, just for a moment, I might somehow glimpse the ghosts contained within it.